roadsidemultimedia/Docs/advanced/optimize-load-time.md

 A cache plugin generates a HTML copy of your web pages and stores them on your server as static files.
 When a visitor arrives at a particular page, the server uses the cached page rather than re-querying your database and dynamically generating it.
 Therefore, speeding up page response times and reducing the server resources required for generating and serving a web page.

-There are many cache plugins available via the Wordpress plugin repository.
+There are many cache plugins available via the WordPress plugin repository.
 However, we recommend the following:

 * [WP Super Cache](http://wordpress.org/plugins/wp-super-cache/)
 * [W3 Total Cache](http://wordpress.org/plugins/w3-total-cache/)